 Laravel is a free, open-source PHP web application framework architected in a model–view–controller (MVC) pattern. phpGrid is a standalone CRUD component which includes all the necessary server and client side scripts.
 It does not need the Laravel packaging system to manage dependency.

-- MCrypt PHP Extension (also required by Laravel)
+- MCrypt PHP Extension or OpenSSL (required by Laravel)

 - phpGrid Lite (free)